-Starting a private practice in counseling requires not only clinical experience but essential tools that will help counselors or therapists to start a private practice and run it smoothly as well.
-Business plan, space, communication, record keeping, billing, forms, procedures and more are all necessary when starting a private practice in counseling.
+Starting a private practice in counseling requires not only clinical experience but essential tools that will help counselors or therapists launch a private practice and run it smoothly.
+A business plan, office space, communication, record keeping, billing, forms, procedures and more are all necessary when starting a private practice in counseling.

-So, you’re licensed.
-You’ve done your homework and asked the important questions.
+At least you’re on your way with the first few steps of starting a private practice in counseling – you’re licensed and you’ve done your homework and asked the important questions.
 You’re feeling ready to take on the private practice world.
-Clinical knowledge is, of course, the foundation of private practice.
-After all, you’re a clinician and people will be coming to you seeking your clinical expertise.
-But, beyond clinical knowledge, a private practice requires some essential tools.
+Clinical knowledge is, of course, the foundation of private practice in counseling.
+After all, you’re a clinician and people will seek your clinical expertise.
+But, beyond clinical knowledge, starting a private practice in counseling requires some essential tools.

 How’s your toolbox looking?

 Your business plan for starting a private practice in counseling

 Every business, including a private practice in counseling, needs a plan or roadmap that guides you as you establish and grow.

 Your plan will keep you on track and define:

 - What kind of tools and processes you need

 - Your spending with the goal of preventing you from using precious resources on things you really don’t need

 On the administrative business side, you’ll need to research business entities to determine which is best for your counseling private practice.
 Determine if an LLC is best to create a legal separation between your business and you as an individual.
 You’ll also need an Employee Identification Number and a National Provider Identifier when starting a private practice in counseling.